zoejaeger/Project-3-Team-24/README.md

       - [ALL] Complete AVC plan

-      - X - Tests all insatllations.
+      -Tane - Tests all insatllations.
 Write test cases for the team

       - X - Ensures Plan is done.